MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

     1. Set the **Name** field to "com.microsoft.ramobile.environment.instance.url".

     2. In the **Value** field, enter the environment url.
-You can find this url in the [Power Platform admin center](https://admin.powerplatform.microsoft.com) under **Environment**.
+You can find this url in the [Power Platform admin center](https://admin.powerplatform.microsoft.com)  **Environment** section.
 Learn more: [Create and manage environments in the Power Platform admin center](https://docs.microsoft.com/power-platform/admin/create-environment)

     SCREENSHOT GOES HERE